Now really, wouldn’t you rather tear apart your opponent with teach and claws than sword or staff or spell? I thought so.

 #showtooltip Cat Form

-- /cast Cat Form
+/cast [stance:1] !Bear Form

-/cast Nature’s Swiftness
+/cast Nature’s Vigil

 Kick Butt Druid Leveling Guide

-Once you’ve created your new Druid, or dusted off the older one, you’re looking at thousands of quests and a million mobs to grind the trip to 90 (in Mists of Pandaria) and that can be a bit daunting.
+Once you’ve created your new Druid, or dusted off the older one, you’re looking at thousands of quests and a million mobs to grind the trip to the level cap and that can be a bit daunting.

 To solve that problem we recommend an in-game leveling guide.
 Start from any level, hit the dungeons for a few levels, work the battlegrounds for awhile and when you come back to questing the guide will detect where you are and advance appropriately.

-Dugi’s in-game Leveling Guide takes care of all the “looking up stuff.”
+Zygor’s in-game Leveling Guide takes care of all the “looking up stuff.”
 No more switching from game to quest log, no more asking questions in chat or guild, no more browsing some website for tips.
 No more doubts or questions about what to do next.